-- ► We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant are:
+We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant are:

-- Local Government Act 1972,
+- Local Government Act 1972.

-- Local Government Act 2003,
+- Local Government Act 2003.

-- The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended in 2018 and 2020, - The Local Audit and Accountability Act 2014, and - The Accounts and Audit Regulations 2015.
+- The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended in 2018, 2020, and 2022,

+- The Local Audit and Accountability Act 2014 (as amended), and

+- The Accounts and Audit Regulations 2015.